 SirMolle bided his time, chuckling to himself regularly throughout the day as he watched his adversaries cheer, before finally revealing the joke.
 His enemies gained next to nothing in the attack, and lost hundreds of ships including an entire fleet of expensive siege ships in the process.

 The consequences of this ruse can't be overstated.
-The invasion by the combined RedSwarm Federation/Northern Coalition fleet was a proof-of-concept mission for an extended war against Band of Brothers.
+The invasion by the combined RedSwarm Federation and Northern Coalition fleet was a proof-of-concept mission for an extended war against Band of Brothers.
 They wanted to show the rest of EVE Online that this feared juggernaut was mortal.
 Instead, they were humbled and embarrassed, and SirMolle came away looking every bit the undefeatable colossus everyone feared he was.

 However, the war against the allied forces of the RedSwarm Federation and Northern Coalition had only just begun.
 After defending the massive assault on F-TE1T, SirMolle's enemies were scared, and he was preparing to counterattack on a massive scale.
 Every ally who owed him a favor, every banner man who wanted to prove their loyalty was called up.
 SirMolle was organizing a powerful coalition to get revenge.
 Band of Brothers was now at the head of a coalition of alliances numbering more than 10,000 real human starship pilots.